mukulmishra18/mukulmishra18.github.io/_posts/2017-6-15-GSoC-First-Post.md

 my **Google Summer of Code 2017** experience.

 This summer is going to be fun, because i got selected for **_Google Summer of Code_** with **_Mozilla_** as mentoring organisation.
 During this period, i will be working on one of the core projects of Mozilla Labs [PDF.js](https://github.com/mozilla/pdf.js).
-My [project](https://github.com/mozilla/pdf.js/projects/4) is to use [Streams API](https://github.com/whatwg/streams) in PDF.js networking and rendering task, to make it more efficient in terms of speed and memory.
+[My project](https://github.com/mozilla/pdf.js/projects/4) is to use [Streams API](https://github.com/whatwg/streams) in PDF.js networking and rendering task, to make it more efficient in terms of speed and memory.

 I already had some chat about the project with my mentor(**_Yury Delendik_**), and we both are preety exicted to see our project in action.
 It is already been half a month since i officially started working, and it is good to say that we are going on a decent pace.

 I will publish more post regarding my project's update in future.
 So stay tuned!!!!

-<a markdown="0" href="https://summerofcode.withgoogle.com/projects/#5056427950342144" class="btn">My project on GSoC page</a>
+<a markdown="0" href="https://summerofcode.withgoogle.com/projects/#5056427950342144" class="btn btn-success">Streams API in PDF.js on GSoC projects page</a>